-The new decade kicked off with low interest rates, a strong job market, and a booming economy—promising factors which will, no doubt, impact the Denver real estate market this year.
+The new decade kicked off with low-interest rates, a strong job market, and a booming economy promising factors that will, no doubt, impact the Denver real estate market this year.
 While Denver continues to attract newcomers, the market landscape could change in 2020, due to the increased demand for housing but a more limited housing inventory, compared to years past.

-The impact of this growth and economic expansion on the housing market in 2020 largely depends on two demographics — the boomers, age 54 to 72, and the millennials, age 23 to 38.
-For boomers in their 70s, downsizing is a common trend, while a large percentage of millennials will wade into home ownership for the first time, if entry-level homes are available.
+The impact of this growth and economic expansion on the housing market in 2020 largely depends on two demographics — the boomers, aged 54 to 72, and the millennials, aged 23 to 38.
+For boomers in their 70s, downsizing is a common trend, while a large percentage of millennials will wade into home ownership for the first time if entry-level homes are available.
 This could mean that boomers and millennials are competing for the same houses.

 While real estate prices are not expected to rise dramatically, as they have in recent years, affordability is still an issue across the Denver market for entry-level homes.
 That said, housing prices may plateau in 2020, slowing down the market just enough to compensate for the sharp increases over the past few years.